learning-zone/Testing-React-with-Jest-and-Enzyme/README.md

 # Testing React using Jest and Enzyme

-> The purpose of this project is to demonstrate *Test Driven Development* (TDD) in React with Jest and Enzyme.

 <img src="assets/test-react.png" alt="Testing React using Jest and Enzyme" width="800px" />

 ## Project Covers